 You can download a copy of the application for service by clicking on the "Application for Water/Sewer Service" link.
 Once you have completed the application, fax it to (404) 687-3504 OR Take the completed application, a copy of your social security card, driver's license or picture identification, and your lease or closing papers along with a non-refundable $20 application fee to the Revenue Collections/Water Billing Department.
 Office hours are Monday through Friday, from 8:00 a.m to 5:00 p.m. at 774 Jordan Lane, Suite 200, Decatur, GA 30033.
 For more information, please call (404) 378-4475.

 Payment is due 20 days after the statement issuance date.
 Payments received after the due date will incur a late fee.

-Why is my meter not read at exactly 30 or 60 days?
+Why is my meter not read at exactly 30 days?

 My bill shows that it is “Estimated”, what does this mean?

 DeKalb County works hard to obtain an accurate reading from water meters each billing period.
 On occasion, it may not be able to obtain an actual reading.
 This may occur when the meter is inaccessible or the reading obtained appears unusually high or low.
 In such cases, the customer’s consumption for the billing period is estimated using the customer's past pattern of consumption at the service location.

 If available, the reading from the same time period during the previous year is utilized.